rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 With a _true_ `Alternative`, the typically observed behavior is: If all alternatives fail, then the error information comes from the last tried computation.

 I am not that deeply familiar with GHC internals.
 However, as a black box, the GHC compiler often behaves in a very similar way.
-For example, GHC message could indicate a problem with unifying types, it may suggest that my function needs to be applied to more arguments, ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
+For example, GHC message could indicate a problem with unifying types; it may suggest that my function needs to be applied to more arguments; ... while the real issue is that I am missing a typeclass instance somewhere or something else is happening that is completely not related to the error message.
 From time to time, GHC will throw Haskell developers for a loop.
 Using `Alternative`, we are likely to do the same to out users.